OctopusDeploy/docs/docs/api-and-integration/tfs-azure-devops/using-octopus-extension/index.md

 For the tasks themselves, these are relatively easy to determine (for example, creating a Release for Project A will require release creation permissions for that project).

-For the VSTS UI elements provided by the extension, the API key must also have the below permissions.
+For the Azure DevOps UI elements provided by the extension, the API key must also have the below permissions.
 If one or more are missing, you should still be able to use the extension, however the UI may encounter failures and require you to type values rather than select them from drop-downs.
 The dashboard widget will not work at all without its required permissions.

 If there are scope restrictions (e.g. by Project or Environment) against the account, the UI should still work, but results will be similarly restricted.